What's working in v0.2.0

 Fully working

-• Contact management (add, edit, delete, search)
+• Contact management (add, edit, delete, search, bulk actions)

 • Pipeline statuses — including custom stages from Settings